raungar/bacteriadiatoms/README.md

 code used: dada2.R submitted on the cluster via submit.dada2.pbs.
            This also accesses add.blast.sh to get results that only were classified as "Bacteria" or less
+#### 4. Separate Archae/Bacteria for separate analyses
+code used: archae.sh